Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 ## Variables

-Variable is a reserved memory locataion to store values.
+Variable is a reserved memory location to store values.
 Python is a dynamically typed language so a variable can hold a variable of different type than the one it is initiated with.
-Since it is a interpreted language, it won't know the type of a variable untill the code is run.
+Since it is a interpreted language, it won't know the type of a variable until the code is run.

 ~~~~
 a = 100